CitrineDragon/CitrineDragon/README.md

         </a>
       </p>
       <p>
-        <strong>Javascript, HTML5, & CSS3</strong> - Check out the latest works
+        <strong>Javascript, HTML5, & CSS3</strong> - Take a look a the recent
-        of the esteemed author Simon Benjamin.
-See what they are currently working on and where you can purchase the first to books of their trilogy, Scam Seduction & Beyond Billionaire.
+        works of the esteemed San Diego author Simon Benjamin.
       </p>
     </td>
   </tr>